adkendall/DHPDocs/docs/Business Services/appointments.rst

-This can be done by using a history search with the relevant time period and information known about the service user identity and/or appointment system, in addition to naming the relevant platform profile (see reference [2]).
+This can be done by using a history search with the relevant time period and information known about the service user identity and/or appointment system, in addition to naming the relevant platform profile.

 Notify and viewed flag
 ----------------------